Have you ever taken a step back, assessed the decor and colors in your room, and realized that it just looks a little ‘flat’?

 Follow these tips to achieve the perfect balance:

-- Mix and match smooth and rough surfaces, such as a cotton duvet color and a knitted blanket, to create an interesting contrast.
+- Mix and match smooth and rough surfaces, such as a cotton duvet color and a knitted blanket, to create an interesting high contrast.

 - Combine organic and geometric shapes in furniture and accessories to add depth and character.